renmjchn/Codes-and-data/README.md

 This file describes the data files and R programs necessary to replicates tables and simulations for the paper “Threshold mixed data sampling logit model with an application to forecasting U.S. bank failures”.
-The contents of the .zip file are detailed below.
+The contents of of this repository are detailed below.

 Running the file “estimation.R” allows the replication of Table 1.